 Australia's annual celebration of Korean cinema returns with a strong lineup of new must-sees and recent favourites.

 Thanks to Parasite's 2020 Oscar sweep and Minari's strong showing at this year's awards, it's tempting to say that it's been a big few years for Korean cinema — whether made in Korea or focusing on Korean characters in America.
 The country's films have been gaining greater attention with Hollywood awards bodies, that's for sure; however, Korea has been making exceptional movies for not just a few years, but for decades.

 For the past 12 years, the Korean Film Festival in Australia has been shining a spotlight on those top-notch flicks, celebrating all the latest and greatest movies made by Korean filmmakers — or about Korean figures.
-2021 is no different, with the fest nicknamed KOFFIA set to bring its Sydney leg to Event Cinemas George Street from Thursday, October 14–Saturday, October 23 (as long as lockdown eases by then).
+2021 is no different, with the fest nicknamed KOFFIA set to bring its Melbourne leg to ACMI from Friday, December 10–Thursday, December 16.

 On the lineup: Minari, because this moving gem about a Korean family in America should keep getting all the love; entertaining and frenetic crime thriller Deliver Us From Evil, about a hitman and a kidnapping plot; Waiting for Rain, a box-office smash on home turf that follows a long-distance relationship that plays out through letters; and comedy Samjin Company English Class, about three female office workers fighting against unfair corporate practices.